Inria & HPC

 In the event that a codelet may be run on heterogeneous architectures, it is possible to specify one function per architecture (e.g. one function for CUDA and one function for CPUs, etc.).

 StarPU takes care of the scheduling and execution of these codelets as efficiently as possible across the entirety of the machine available.
 In order to simplify the programmer's work with regard to the explicit writing of the data transfer between the computation resources, StarPU proposes high-level data management ensuring memory coherency for the entire machine.
-That way, before the codelet is executed (on an accelerator, for example), all of the necessary data are made available in a transparent way on the computation resource.
+That way, before the codelet is executed (on a GPU, for example), all of the necessary data are made available in a transparent way on the computation resource.
 Given the interface expressivity and portable scheduling policies, StarPU makes it possible to achieve performances by efficiently and simply exploiting all of the computation machine resources at the same time.
 In the same perspective of taking advantage of the heterogeneous nature of the computation machine, StarPU uses scheduling strategies based on performance models capable of best setting their parameters automatically (auto-tuned).

 In this way, StarPU provides algorithms enabling the following to be taken into account: